pmean/build-website/text/04/tail-04.md

 *Dear Professor Mean,* *SPSS produces two-tailed p-values, but I want a one-tailed p-value.
 How do I get this?*

-First, let\'s review what the difference between a one-tailed and two-tailed p-value is.
+First, let's review what the difference between a one-tailed and two-tailed p-value is.

 A two sided hypothesis states that there is a difference between the